-Living the Dream
+Living the Dream - where we started

-In August 2011 we found a couple who were selling their Alpaca herd, Adrian and Sajla Armstrong from Thistledown Alapcas invited us into their live`s after meeting the Alpaca`s for the first time I was in love.
-I am sure all people who have animal`s remember the first time they saw them and fell in love with them, Stuart was also very keen on them and having spent some time with the animals we were really lucky that Sajla and Adrian agreed to sell us their animals so we put down a deposit pretty much straight away and then spent most of our summer at their house.
+In August 2011 we found a couple who were selling their Alpaca herd.
+Adrian and Sajla Armstrong from Thistledown Alpacas invited us into their lives and after meeting the Alpacas for the first time I was in love.
+I am sure all people who have animals remember the first time they saw them and fell in love with them.
+Stuart was also very keen and having spent some time with the animals we were really lucky that Sajla and Adrian agreed to sell us their animals.
+So we put down a deposit pretty much straight away and then spent most of our summer at their house.

 We moved into the farm on Bodmin Moor on the 28th October 2011 well actually our 4 pigs moved in first then we moved in.
-On the 22nd of November the Alpacas moved onto site amongst a lot of drama including Stuarts Mum ending up in hospital with a broken hip.
+On the 22nd of November the Alpacas moved onto site amongst a lot of drama including Stuart's Mum ending up in hospital with a broken hip.

 Moor View Alpacas was Born.

-We spent most of the first 6 months putting up fences and shelters and quickly discovered we needed more space so started working on the site.We have spent the last 2 years working hard on our animals and our site and promoting buisness as a great place to get Animals and Alpaca knit wear and Alpaca meat, as well as our other animals including our sheep and pigs.
+We spent most of the first 6 months putting up fences and shelters and quickly discovered we needed more space so started working on the site.
+Since then we have been working hard on our animals and our site and promoting the business as a great place to get animals and Alpaca knit wear , as well as our other animals including our sheep and pigs.

 Our aim is to have a diverse and interesting business where we welcome people.